bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 ```
 vim ~/.parallelcluster/config
 ```
 Your path to the config file might be different.
+In the config file you can also specify one of your AMIs where you might have already installed software you need.

 Once it's done, you should see something like:
 ```